-We provide a broad range of specialty lines insurance solutions to clients on a worldwide basis, through operating subsidiaries and branch networks based in Bermuda, the United States, Europe, Singapore, Canada and the Middle East.
+We provide a broad range of specialty lines insurance solutions to clients on a worldwide basis, through operating subsidiaries and branch networks based in Bermuda, the United States, Europe, Singapore and Canada.
 The lines of business in our insurance segment include property, marine, terrorism, aviation, credit and political risk, professional lines, liability and accident and health.